stonepros/stone/doc/rados/operations/monitoring.rst

 .. prompt:: bash #

-  ceph osd stat
+  stone osd stat

 Or:

 .. prompt:: bash #

-  ceph osd dump
+  stone osd dump

 You can also check view OSDs according to their position in the CRUSH map by using the folloiwng command:

 .. prompt:: bash #

-   ceph osd tree
+   stone osd tree

-Ceph will print out a CRUSH tree with a host, its OSDs, whether they are up and their weight:
+Stone will print out a CRUSH tree with a host, its OSDs, whether they are up and their weight:

 .. code-block:: bash